 Originally, Greene was part of Orange County, but was eventually partitioned from Orange County when settlers complained of the long distance between their farms and the Orange County Seat.

-The present courthouse stands on the land donated by Robert Stanard in 1838, establishing Stanardsville as the County Seat.
+The present courthouse stands on the land donated by William Stanard in 1838, establishing Stanardsville as the County Seat.

 Swift Run Gap was used by General Stonewall Jackson during the "War Between the States", to shift troops from the Shenandoah Valley to the Piedmont battle areas.
 Now U.S. Route 33 crosses the Blue Ridge through this gap.

 The Greene County Historical Society rely on memberships and donations to preserve the Museum, Gallery, other exhibits and displays, for all to enjoy.
 Click on the photo to take you to the membership form.
 Print and send with your check to GCHS.
 If you prefer online payment, the membership form is also listed in the Gift Shop.

 A Greene County family